Accessibility Improvements

 • Figma prototypes

-• College and university writing instructors and professors
+• 1,300 college and university writing instructors and students

 • Workshop Moderation